networkx/nx-guides/content/algorithms/euler/euler.md

 +++

-In this tutorial, we will explore the Euler's algorithm and its implementation in NetworkX under [`networkx/algorithms/euler.py`](https://github.com/networkx/networkx/blob/main/networkx/algorithms/euler.py).
+In this tutorial, we will explore Euler's algorithm and its implementation in NetworkX under [`networkx/algorithms/euler.py`](https://github.com/networkx/networkx/blob/main/networkx/algorithms/euler.py).

 ## Import package